DSACMS/iv-cbv-payroll/README.md

 The system's Content-Security-Policy header prevents `<script>` and `<style>` tags from working without further configuration.
 Use `<%= javascript_tag nonce: true %>` for inline javascript.

-See the [CSP compliant script tag helpers](./app/doc/adr/0004-rails-csp-compliant-script-tag-helpers.md) ADR for more information on setting these up successfully.

 # Internationalization

 ## Managing locale files